 Update – now the problems on new timetabling May 2018.
 Your rights however are the same!

 If your train is cancelled you are due a full refund.
 If you still wish to travel you should be able to get on the next train then claim as for a delayed journey.
 If you have a date and time restricted ticket you may not be able to get on a later train.
 You should check with the station staff before travelling who will be able to advise.
 If you don’t travel due to the cancellation you are entitled to a full refund.

 If you don’t want to travel because of the delay then you should be able to get a full refund.
 Under the National Rail Conditions of Travel you are entitled to 50% refund for a delay of 60 minutes.
 It is the time of arrival not the time of departure that is considered.
 Most companies now operate “Delay Repay” providing compensation for these delays regardless of cause.
 For most of the companies operating this scheme you will get at least 50% refund if you arrive more than 15 minutes late.
-For others it will be 30 minutes late.
+For others it will be 30 minutes late, but not all!

 Not travelling out of choice

 Could be that an event to which you were travelling was cancelled so you didn’t want to travel.
 Or any reason!
 So long as it wasn’t an Advance ticket you should be able to get a refund minus an admin fee.
 The maximum admin fee that the companies can charge is £10.

 Different train companies operate different policies.
 You will need to check with the relevant company.
 You will need to submit a claim for each journey rather than a discount at renewal.
 The amount paid will depend on the company’s Passenger Charter.

 Companies saying weather related you aren’t entitled?

 If this does happen tell them they are wrong!
 In September 2013, The Court of Justice of the European Union ruled that rail passengers are entitled to a partial refund of the price of their train ticket even in these circumstances.